-Through our study we have found that the conditions for companies’ capacity to innovate depend largely on their internal knowledge sharing as well as their interaction with the surrounding environment.
-We further found that futures studies are used in companies of the industry of rail and road vehicles, mostly at the corporate level to support planning and develop strategies.
-Futures studies are also moderately used in early phases if the innovation process with the purpose of detecting promising research projects, future development and product concepts.
+Through our study, we have found that the conditions for companies’ capacity to innovate depend largely on their internal knowledge sharing as well as their interaction with the surrounding environment.
+We further found that futures studies are used in companies of the industry of rail and road vehicles, mostly at the corporate level to support planning and development strategies.
+Futures studies are also moderately used in the early phases of the innovation process with the purpose of detecting promising research projects, future development, and product concepts.
 However, we have identified that there is potential and a need of making more use of the already performed futures studies as well as improving their communication within the organization.

 What are the key insights and take-away from this report?

-How is your research connected to KTH’s research centre ECO2VehicleDesign?
+How is your research connected to KTH’s research center ECO2VehicleDesign?